ziox/leonardo/README.md

 #### Core components

-- Roscore
--- Collection of nodes and programs that are pre-requisites of a ROS-based system.
+- Roscore: Collection of nodes and programs that are pre-requisites of a ROS-based system.
 Must have a roscore running in order for ROS nodes to communicate.

-- Nodes
--- A node is a process that performs computation.
+- Nodes: A node is a process that performs computation.
 Nodes are combined together into a graph and communicate with one another using streaming topics, RPC services, and the Parameter Server.
 A robot control system will usually comprise many nodes.

-- Comunication protocol - Publish/Subscribe
--- The publisher writes a message on a topic provided by the roscore.
+- Comunication protocol - Publish/Subscribe: The publisher writes a message on a topic provided by the roscore.
 All nodes that want to receive the message can request it to roscore and they are known as subscribers.

 - ROS
 - Marker